Taft Broadcasting: 1960–1979

 In 1969, Taft purchased WIBF-TV in Philadelphia and changed its call letters to WTAF-TV.
 The FCC initially granted Taft a waiver to keep both WTAF-TV and WNEP-TV, but later reversed itself in 1973 (four years later), and Taft sold the Scranton outlet to the station's management, who formed NEP Communications.
+Also that year, the broadcasting group formed The Sy Fischer Company to produce television programming.

 In 1970, Taft formed Rhodes Productions, a television syndication arm for various independent TV programs, including those of Hanna-Barbera.

 In 1972, Taft opened its first theme park, Kings Island, outside of Cincinnati.
 Taft owned five other theme parks through its KECO Entertainment division.
 WBRC radio and WBRC-FM in Birmingham are sold to Mooney Broadcasting.
+Taft's Rhodes Productions subsidiary has hired John Pearson International as international backer of its programming.
 In 1973, Taft sold WNEP-TV in Scranton to its management, called NEP Communications.

 In 1974, Taft acquired Top 40 station KQV and rock outlet WDVE, both in Pittsburgh, from ABC Radio.

 In 1975, a second theme park based on Kings Island, Kings Dominion, opened outside of Richmond.
 Rhodes Productions was renamed to Taft, H-B Program Sales while Taft, H-B International was established as the new overseas television distribution arm for the company.
 Rhodes was eventually revived two weeks later under Filmways.
 Carowinds in Charlotte, North Carolina was acquired by the company in 1975 from the Carowinds Corporation.